-In early 2013, Felician College opened the Castle – a magnificent 19th century structure that is truly the focal point of the picturesque Rutherford campus.
+In early 2013, Felician University opened the Castle - a magnificent 19th century structure that is truly the focal point of the picturesque Rutherford campus.

 Originally known as Iviswold Castle, the building was constructed in 1869 by New York newspaperman and land developer Lloyd W. Tomkins.
 It was a simple mansard-roofed, two-story stone structure.
 Tomkins named the home “Hill House” because of its location on one of the highest hills in Rutherford.

 In 1887, David Brinkerhoff Ivison, president of the American Book Company, purchased the house and hired architect William Henry Miller to transform it into the castle-like structure it is today, and named it “Iviswold.”

 Following Ivison’s death in 1903, the castle was sold several times.

 Between 1906 and 1915, the Schatzkins family made major renovations to the building, including a two-story addition and an indoor swimming pool on the second floor.

 In 1930, the castle was taken over by the Rutherford National Bank, which at the time, was headed by Colonel Fairleigh S. Dickinson.